GSA/search.digitalgov.gov/_posts/2014-05-16-serp-redesign.md

 ## Search Verticals

+Through [usability tests](http://www.digitalgov.gov/resources/digitalgov-user-experience-program/digitalgov-user-experience-program-test-support/), we found that searchers didn't see the options to change the scope of their results in the left-hand column.
+Data also supports this finding as very, very few searchers clicked on these options.
 Here's the before and after for a search on *jobs* on USA.gov.

 ![Search verticals on USA.gov](http://f22818b4dfc10241d8a3-f1564c64756a8cfee25b6b19953b1d23.r31.cf2.rackcdn.com//redesign-verticals.png "Search verticals on USA.gov")